keigoi/ocaml-mpst/instructions.md

 * run the run_smtp script
 ```
-./examples/run_smtp.sh [SMTP server IP Addres]
+./examples/run_smtp.sh hostname[:port]
 ```
-Then it will ask sender and recipient address, email title and message body (single line).
+Then it will ask sender and recipient address, and message body (single line).

 ## STEP 3: Compile the global protocol combinators (Section 6.2)
 All global protocol combinators from the paper are in the examples/protocols folder.